trussworks/terraform-aws-ecs-service/README.md

 * Associate multiple target groups with Network Load Balancers (NLB) and Application Load Balancers (ALB).
 * Supports running ECS tasks on EC2 instances or Fargate.

-## Default container definition
+## Default container definition (hello world app)

-We create an initial task definition using the `golang:alpine` image as a way to validate the initial infrastructure is working: visiting the site shows a simple Go hello world page listening on two ports (8080 and 8081).
-This is meant to get a proof of concept instance up and running and to help with testing
+We create an initial task definition using the `golang:alpine` image as a way to validate the initial infrastructure is working: visiting the site shows a simple Go hello world page listening on two configurable ports.
+This is meant to get a proof of concept instance up and running and to help with testing.

+If you want to customize the listener ports for the hello world app, you can modify the `hello_world_container_ports` variable.

 In production usage, we expect deployment tooling to manage the container definitions going forward, not Terraform.